WorldHistoricalGazetteer/whg3/Installation.md

 # Install WHG3 from Docker Files

+## Introduction

+These instructions will guide you through setting up the **World Historical Gazetteer** (WHG3) on your local machine using Docker.
+This setup provides a consistent environment for anyone wishing to contribute to the development of WHG3 by testing new features, fixing bugs, or making other improvements.

 ## Prerequisites
 - GitHub Account
 - _For Windows users: [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/)_